aosedge/aos_servicemanager/README.md

 ## Required GO packages

-Dependency tool `dep` (https://github.com/golang/dep) is used to handle external package dependencies. `dep` tool should be installed on the host machine before performing the build. `Gopkg.toml` contains list of required external go packages.
-Perform following command before build to fetch the required packages:
+Dependency tool `dep` (https://github.com/golang/dep) is used to handle external package dependencies. `dep` tool should be installed on the host machine before performing the build. `Gopkg.toml` contains a list of required external go packages.
+Perform the following command before build to fetch the required packages:

 ```
 dep ensure